 The nuclear judgment clarified, a telling blow to Government

 But what does the judgment mean and how can the average South African interpret the findings therein?
-OUTA has taken time to read and assess the judgment and has summarised the salient points and findings below:
+The Organisation Undoing Tax Abuse (OUTA) has taken time to read and assess the judgment and has summarised the salient points and findings below:

 The Applicants (Earthlife Africa JHB and SAFCEI) sought a declaratory order as to the lawfulness of decisions taken by the Minister of Energy, in terms of Section 34(1) of the Electricity Regulation Act 4 of 2006 in 2013 (“the First Determination”) and 2016 (“the Second Determination”) respectively – effectively putting a halt to the implementation of nuclear power.
 Furthermore, the Applicants approached the court to have a series of peculiar IGA’s set aside – which was subsequently granted.